Shmew/Feliz.MaterialUI/docs-app/public/pages/usage/components-props/index.md

 ]
 ```

-For convenience, when a “child” component forwards unknown props to a root/“parent” component, the props of the “parent” component are also available directly on the “child” component.
+For convenience, when a "child" component forwards unknown props to a root/“parent” component, the props of the "parent" component are also available directly on the “child” component.
 For example, `appBar` forwards props to `paper`, so all of the `paper` props such as `elevation` are available directly on `appBar`:

 ```fsharp
 Mui.appBar [